wp-plugins/wp-greet/readme.txt

 == Changelog ==
+= v4.1 (2013-03-23) =
+* added finish translation.
+Thanks to Pekka Ollikainen
+* fixed checkbox handling in admin dialog

+= v4.0 (2014-03-14) =
+* fixed cross browser bug with standard text editor
+* added danish translation.
+Thanks to Cristian Goga.
+* added the possibility to use external links behind images when using WordPress native gallery
+* fixed native gallery and no permalinks gallery view
+* load thickbox only on wp-greet form page for showing the terms of use
+* small fix to make it work with responsive lightbox too
+* fix tinymce and smilies
+* added option to disable load of wp-greet default css rules
+* fixed warning when next cellent gallery
+* fixed some phrases in admin dialog
+* adopted css to TwentyFourteen Theme
+* fixed some typos in english translation

 = v3.9 (2013-12-02) =
 * update spanish translation.
 Thanks to Pascal Cousseran
 * added catalan translation.
 Thanks to Pascal Cousseran